bsolis1/Data-Science-606/Data/README.md

 # Description
-The file is to big to uploaded
+The file is to big to upload
 Link for direct Download
 http://kdd.ics.uci.edu/databases/kddcup99/kddcup99.html